 - Other Famous Races – Top greyhound races on the calendar include the All England Cup held in Newcastle, the Golden Sprint, Essex Vase and Champion Stakes held at Romford, the Arc and Produce stakes run in Swindon, Laurels at Belle Vue, Produce Stakes and Eclipse at Nottingham, East Anglian Derby in Yarmouth, Steel City Cup in Sheffield of course, Gold Cup and Summer Stayers competed at Monmore, Regency and Sussex Cup in Hove, Henlow Derby, Lowther Stakes in Towcester and the Sunderland Classic and Grand Prix.

 - Category One – Run with between 1 and 4 rounds in a maximum 15 day period, minimum prize money of £12,500.

 - Category Two – These races have 1 to 3 rounds in a maximum 15 days, minimum prize money for this category is £5,000.

 - Category Three – Usually with only 1 or possibly two rounds within a 9 day period but generally run over one day, minimum prize of £1000.

 Odds and Payouts

 Odds for outright lines are fairly competitive for major races and most bookies will give odds for those at least.
 Odds can be compared on odds comparison sites.
-As a rule it helps to bet with the bookie that has the best fixed odds and best odds guarantee.
-This way of the greyhounds price drift out and the SP is higher you will automatically get the higher odds.
+As a rule it helps to bet with the bookie that has the best fixed odds and a best odds guarantee promotion.
+This way, if the greyhounds price drifts out and the SP is higher you will automatically get the higher odds.